midwest-manuscripts/peripheralmss/documentation/style-guide.md

 References to modern publications are formated in Chicago style.

-Book types, e.g., Psalter, Lectionary, Book of Hours, Book of Hours Use of Rome, Missal etc. should always be capitalized in titles.
-This also applies to terms like Chronicle if it is used in the sense of it being that type of book, and not just a word in the title, e.g., Grandes Chroniques
+Book types, e.g., Psalter; Lectionary; Book of Hours; Book of Hours; Use of Rome; Missal etc. should always be capitalized in titles.
+This also applies to terms like Chronicle if it is used in the sense of it being that type of book, and not just a word in the title, e.g., Grandes Chroniques.

+## Transcription conventions

+Silently expand abbreviations in rubrics, incipits, and explicits.
+Text that is imperfect at the beginning or ending is marked with double forward slashes //.
+In general, transcription follows the policies set out in M.B.
+Parkes, *English Cursive Book Hands, 1250-1500* (Oxford: Oxford University Press, 1969), pp. xxviii-xxx ("A note on the transcriptions").
+We depart from Parkes's practice in the following details:
+- Words inserted by the scribe are recorded within double slashes, e.g. \\\habet//.
+- Square brackets enclose portions of Latin words broken at the folio boundary.
+- Long *i* is transcribed as *j* where the scribe has used this form in final position, e.g., in Roman numeral *xiij*.

 ## Numbers and Dates